 Do I need to renew my Membership status?

 Yes.
 Membership Renewal is required for members that are not certified and if their status is about to expire.
-You can renew Membership online using the Membership Online Renewal form or print and mail-in the renewal forms on the Membership page.
+You can renew Membership online using the Membership Renewal Form or print and mail-in or e-mail the renewal forms on the Membership page.

 The CPTN Member status applies to our member benefits and pertains to certain benefits.
 You do not have to be a Certified Personal Trainer to become a Member.
-To maintain Membership status, please use the Membership Online Renewal form.
+To maintain Membership status, please use the Membership Renewal Online Form.